What should my child wear?

 Level 2 and 3 make ups will take place at 5PM in the Alamo Gymnastics Center (AGC).

-The dates above are the ONLY available options for making up a missed class, NO EXCEPTIONS.
+The scheduled make up classes are the ONLY available options for making up a missed class, NO EXCEPTIONS.
 Make-ups must be scheduled AT LEAST 48 HOURS IN ADVANCE through the front desk.

 Make-up Day reminders: